vinceskahan/weewx-getting-started/README.md

 By default WeeWX logs via your operating system's default logging mechanism, which currently tends to be 'systemd'.
 This is the operating system's choice, unfortunately.

 Systemd can be complicated for many users and its interface can be painful.
-For details on how to use systemd's 'systemctl' command, consult your operating system's manual pages, do a Google search, or see the WeeWX documentation's discussion regarding logging [HERE](https://www.weewx.com/docs/5.2/usersguide/monitoring/).
+For details on how to use systemd's 'systemctl' command, consult your operating system's manual pages, do a Google search, or see the WeeWX documentation [HERE](https://www.weewx.com/docs/5.2/usersguide/monitoring/).

 > [!TIP]
 > Alternately, many users choose to customize their operating system to add the legacy 'rsyslogd' type of logging which writes simple flat files, which requires also installing and configuring the legacy 'logrotate' tool to periodically rotate the logs.